Translated by Hilary Keyes

 Shizuoka City itself is a great place to see Mt.
 Fuji from.
 For an unforgettable scenery, we recommend a trip to Miho no Matsubara (Miho Beach), a place that offers wonderful views of the seacoast with Mt.
 Fuji in the background.

-If you'd like to learn more about Mount Fuji itself, please check out Mount Fuji - How To Get There, Climbing Guide And Other Tips.
+If you'd like to learn more about Mt.
+Fuji itself, please check out Mount Fuji - How To Get There, Climbing Guide And Other Tips.

 2. Flower Tours Near Lake Hamanako